{Shikoku Hachijūhachikasho Meguri}

 --HOW TO GET THERE--

 There are several ways to get to Shikoku, depending on where you are coming from.
-Here are my suggestions.
+Here are some suggestions.

 • You can take a bus directly from the airport to Tokushima Eki Mae ("In Front of Tokushima Station"), the bus station directly in front of the Tokushima JR train station in downtown Tokushima City.